torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 older and the newer kernel got built with a similar configuration.
 The best way to archive this: copy the configuration file (``.config``) from the old working kernel freshly to each newer kernel version you try.
-Afterwards run ``make oldnoconfig`` to adjust it for the needs of the new version without enabling any new feature, as those are allowed to cause regressions.
+Afterwards run ``make olddefconfig`` to adjust it for the needs of the new version.

 Write and send the report